ponytracker/ponytracker/doc/source/index.rst

 PonyTracker is a small and easy-to-use github-like issue tracker.

-It is reallized in Python using the Django framework.
+It is made in Python using the Django framework.

 Contents: